KimSeoYe/xv6_study/README.md

 # xv6 Kernel Study

-This is a repository for studying xv6 kernel<br>
+This is a repository for studying xv6 kernel.<br>
 I used [xv6 book](https://pdos.csail.mit.edu/6.828/2016/xv6/book-rev9.pdf) and [xv6 indexed/cross referenced code](https://pdos.csail.mit.edu/6.828/2016/xv6/xv6-rev9.pdf) as main resources, and followed the labs on [this site](https://www.cs.ucr.edu/~csong/cs153/19s/xv6.html).

 Each repository is the process or result of each lab.
 Please find more details at the README of each repository.